helpical/wordpress-ticketing-plugin/README.md

-# ticketing-wordpress-plugin
+# Helpical Ticketing System Wordpress Plugin
-The open source Wordpress plugin to connect your website to Helpical Ticketing System v1
+This plugin is written to connect your Wordpress websites to Helpical Ticketing System v1.x through the RESTful APIs.
+Please let us know any possible bug or issue via admin@helpical.com to fix them in development department.